The Laundry Room speakeasy is a popular lounge found across the street from El Cortez, concealed within the Commonwealth Bar.

 How To Get Into The Laundry Room

-Note that there’s a two-drink minimum per person, an automatic 25% gratuity charge, and a required bottomless popcorn purchase which costs $6 per person.
+Note that there’s a two-drink minimum per person, an automatic 25% gratuity charge, and a required bottomless popcorn purchase.

 Reservations can also be made by texting a request to the Laundry Room’s phone number if you prefer to avoid using the internet.